xosnrdev/auth_rs/README.md

 - **Tests**: Writing more unit and integration tests to ensure the service's reliability.
 - **Logging**: Implementing structured logging for better monitoring and debugging.
 - **Error Handling**: Improving error responses and handling for better user experience.
 - **Security Enhancements**: Adding more security features like rate limiting, fault tolerance and resilence, CORS, and HTTPS.
 - **Tracing and Metrics**: Integrating tracing and metrics for performance monitoring.
-- **Configuration**: Adding support for environment-based configuration and deployment.
 - **Validation**: Enhancing input validation and error handling for better user experience.
 - **Documentation**: Writing more detailed documentation for the service and its features.